 Revenue Contracts

-Centers receiving revenue from external customers are encouraged to execute a formal revenue contract with each customer prior to the start of services.
+Centers receiving revenue from external customers must execute a formal revenue contract with each customer prior to the start of services.
+Revenue contracts protect the campus against liabilities and clearly outline each party’s responsibilities.
 For more information, visit here: https://www.bfs.ucsb.edu/procurement/revenue-contracts/uc-provided-services

 Private Use